RaddKatt/d-programming-tutorial/README.md

 # d-programming-tutorial
-Programming in D Tutorial and Reference
+## Programming in D Tutorial and Reference
+These are exercises from the book "Programming in D: Tutorial and Reference" by Ali Çehreli